welldone-cloud/aws-summarize-account-activity/README.md

   https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-lake.html

 * The script analyzes management events that were logged to CloudTrail.
 Please note that there are some AWS API actions that do not get logged: CloudTrail logging support varies from service to service.
 Similarly, the script analyzes all regions that are currently enabled in the target account.
-If a region was used in the past 90 days, but is now disabled, the script cannot access the respective CloudTrail data any more.
+If a region was used in the past 90 days, but is now disabled, the script cannot access the respective CloudTrail data.

 * The JSON output file does not contain the actual data that IAM principals have exchanged with AWS services (raw API request and response contents).
-Instead, the output only shows aggregated statistics on account activity.
+Instead, the output shows aggregated statistics on account activity.

 ## Minimum IAM permissions required